redskyit/ScriptDriver/README.md

 ### Project Status

-The current state of this project is, that I developed it just enough for me to be able to provide a reliable set of regression tests for the html5 application I was developing.
-It was also my first time ever using selenium.
-That means that this is by no means a complete scripting language for selenium, it certainly does not support all of the features selenium supports, and only supports ChromeDriver at present.
-It also means that it was developed incrememntally and new features were added quickly as I found a need for them, which means there was no original design, and no design approval process for enhancements.
+The current state of this project is, that I developed it enough for me to be able to provide a reliable set of regression tests for the html5 application I am developing.
+It is by no means a complete scripting language for selenium, as it does not support all of the features selenium supports, and only supports ChromeDriver at present.
+It was also developed incrememntally and new features were added quickly and so there was no original design, and no design approval process for enhancements.

-So what I have ended up with is something that works for automating web testing in chrome (for the most part) but is lacking in some areas and could do with a re-think in others.
+ScriptDriver continues to be the main testing environment for the HTML5 application we maintain and has been ever since it was first released.

-If you're looking for something quite simple yet quite powerful to get you going in web automation / regression testing, you should give ScriptDriver a go, but you might have to get your hands dirty in the engine code to make it do exactly what you want.
+If you're looking for something simple, yet quite powerful, to get you going in web automation / regression testing, you should give ScriptDriver a go.

 ### Future Plans

 As far as to what our plans are for this project, it is

-- to continue to extend the current language as needed
+- to continue to extend the current language as needed (ongoing)
 - add support for browsers other than chrome
-- possibly re-factor some of the syntax
+- possibly re-factor some of the syntax (extending it on an ongoing basis)
 - maybe even re-implement the language in something other than java (nodejs perhaps).

 The test script files themselves are platform independent.
-The engine is written in java so should run cross platform, though I have not yet attempted to run it on anything other than OSX.
+The engine is written in java so should run cross platform, though I have only tested it on OS X and Windows.

 ### Open Source